Why you need a Florida Motorcycle Accident Attorney

-- Pedal issues: when pressing down on the break or gas pedal they may get stuck and cause an accident.
+- Pedal issues: when pressing down on the brake or gas pedal they may get stuck and cause an accident.

 - Safety indicators: blind spot indicators or turn singles or other safety alerts may malfunction and cause confusion, thus causing an accident.

-- Engine or transmission: in some cases, the engine may malfunction, the vehicle may stall causing collusions.
+- Engine or transmission: in some cases, the engine may malfunction, the vehicle may stall causing collisions.

 - Tires: Factory ties may have been installed improperly or there may be issues with the tires themselves.

-- Cracks in the frame: There maybe cracks in the motorcycle frame which deteriorates over time, these may lead to a malfunction or more severe injuries if they cannot withstand the force of an impact.
+- Cracks in the frame: There may be cracks in the motorcycle frame that deteriorate over time, these may lead to a malfunction or more severe injuries if they cannot withstand the force of an impact.

 How to Prepare a Florida Damage Claim

 You have been injured in a motorcycle accident, you have sought medical treatment and are in the process of recovering, you want to pursue civil litigation for damages.
 What do you do and how should you go about it?
 Our team of expert personal injury attorneys will help you prepare.
 We will help you asses the damages by reviewing the following: